 Tennant initially dabbled in Natural Language Processing during his first job out of graduate school in Canada.
 He worked on a project which involved analyzing public and corporate opinion on an upcoming policy to be implemented from formal written responses.

 3. What is natural language processing (NLP)?
-What are the different techniques and most promising use cases associated with this technology?
+What are the techniques and most promising use cases associated with this technology?

 “I think it’s a vague term that really depends on the application,” Tennant explains.
 “A word cloud can be considered NLP, where you use count statistics to get a bird’s eye view of what people are talking about.
-But you can also go a lot deeper into it, trying to understand what is going on within the word cloud by analyzing documents, clustering everything into different groups to determine if they represent something important.”
+But you can also go a lot deeper into it, trying to understand what is happening within the word cloud by analyzing documents, clustering everything into different groups to determine if they represent something important.”

 He also points to NLP’s latest cutting-edge technologies, such as transformer models.
 Data scientists can train a machine learning model to read and understand a document.
 This application works very well with document summaries, which can help us understand the key points of many documents without needing to read each piece of text while keeping meticulous notes.